 Florida Governor Jeb Bush appointed Milian to the Miami Circuit Court in 1999, where she served in the Criminal Division.
 Prior to that, she spent five years in the Miami County Court in the Domestic Violence Court, Criminal and Civil divisions.
 She was appointed to the County Court by then-Governor Lawton Chiles.
 Before serving in the County Court, Milian worked from 1984 to 1994 as an Assistant State Attorney for the Dade County State Attorney’s Office, personally appointed by Janet Reno.

-Judge Milian is passionately involved in many community and philanthropic organizations.
-Milian is the 2010 spokesperson for the FBI’s Safe Online Surfing (FBI-SOS) campaign and a board member of South Florida’s After-School All-Stars program.
-She served on the 2008 Board of Judges for the Talbots Women’s Scholarship Fund.
+Judge Milian is involved in many community and philanthropic organizations.
+Milian was the 2010/2011 spokesperson for the FBI’s Safe Online Surfing (FBI-SOS) campaign and an Embassador of South Florida’s After-School All-Stars program.
+She served on the Board of Judges for the Talbots Women’s Scholarship Fund.
 Milian is a sought-after speaker well known for her dedication to the Hispanic community and a strong voice against domestic violence.
-Milian has served as emcee for countless charitable causes, including The Lighthouse for the Blind, The Latino Commission on AIDS, The Miami-Dade County Teachers Awards, Hope for Vision, and the South Florida Children’s Home Society.
+Milian has served as emcee for countless charitable causes, including March of Dimes, The Lighthouse for the Blind, The Latino Commission on AIDS, The Miami-Dade County Teachers Awards, Hope for Vision, and the South Florida Children’s Home Society.
 She was an honorary host for National Chairman Arnold Schwarzenegger’s annual celebration of the South Florida Inner-City Games.
-Milian is actively involved in supporting Southern Florida’s Children’s Cancer Center’s Summer Camp, hosting “Camp Court” mock trials of camp counselors by the young campers.
+Milian and her family are actively involved in supporting Southern Florida’s Children’s Cancer Center’s Summer Camp, hosting “Camp Court” mock trials of camp counselors by the young campers.

-When the robe comes off, Judge Milian leads a full life with her husband John Schlesinger, a Circuit Court Judge, and their three school-aged daughters Cristina, Alexandra and Sofia.
+Off the bench, Judge Milian leads a satisfying fun filled life with her husband John Schlesinger, a Circuit Court Judge, and their three school-aged daughters Cristina, Alexandra and Sofia.
 When asked how she balances it all, Milian relates to all working mothers, “You have so many plates in the air, all at once, you have to stand the sound of one breaking once in awhile.”